savranciati/pdglasso/README.md

 ## Graphical Lasso for Coloured Gaussian Graphical Models for Paired Data

+**THIS PACKAGE IS STILL A WORK IN PROGRESS.
+FILES AND FUNCTIONS ARE NOT FINAL.**

 How to install the package:

 ```{r message = FALSE, warning = FALSE}